Enrico Colantoni: Early life

 Colantoni was born in Toronto, Ontario, the son of Gina, a garment worker, and Quintino Colantoni, a labourer and truck driver.
 Both his parents were immigrants from Abruzzo, Italy, and his brother, Det.
 Sgt.
-Hector Colantoni, is a retired police officer with the Toronto Police Service.
+Hector Colantoni, is a retired police officer who was with the Toronto Police Service.

-He attended the University of Toronto studying psychology and sociology, but transferred to the American Academy of Dramatic Arts in New York City.
-Colantoni graduated from the Yale School of Drama, winning the Carol Dye Award.
+Colantoni attended the University of Toronto studying psychology and sociology, but transferred to the American Academy of Dramatic Arts in New York City.
+Colantoni graduated from the Yale School of Drama, earning a MFA, and winning the Carol Dye Award.

 Career

-Colantoni starred in the TV series Remedy.
-He appeared on Just Shoot Me! as Elliot DiMauro from 1997 to 2003, and starred in the Canadian TV police drama Flashpoint as Sgt.
+Colantoni appeared on Just Shoot Me! as Elliot DiMauro from 1997 to 2003.
+Colantoni played Keith Mars for three seasons on Veronica Mars from 2004 to 2007, a role he reprised in the 2014 film and the 2019 Hulu revival.
+He starred in the Canadian TV police drama Flashpoint as Sgt.
 Greg Parker (also airing in the U.S. on ION Television, and airing previously on CBS).
-His older brother, who was a Toronto policeman for the past 30 years, advised Colantoni on how to play the character.
-Colantoni played Keith Mars for four seasons on Veronica Mars, a role he reprised in the 2014 film and the 2019 Hulu revival.
+His older brother, who was a Toronto policeman for 30 years, advised Colantoni on how to play the character.
+He starred in the TV series Remedy.